Overview

 - Apply least privilege; scope

-- Use different IAM users or keys per environment (development vs production).
+- Use different IAM users, keys, or roles per environment (development vs production).

 Model choice